kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/passthrough_auth/grpc/_index.md

             maxInterval: 2ms
 {{< /highlight >}}

-{{% notice note %}}
-When you configure your AuthConfig with a retry policy, auth requests are retried only after the initial connection between the Gloo auth server and passthrough service is established successfully.
+* **Passthrough service is unavailable during the initial connection**: When you configure your AuthConfig with a retry policy, auth requests are retried only after the initial connection between the Gloo auth server and passthrough service is established successfully.
 If establishing the initial connection fails, the ExtAuth server retries the connection up to the defined `connectionTimeout` in the AuthConfig.
 The settings in the retry policy are ignored and any auth requests that are sent to the ExtAuth server during that time fail immediately.
 Auth requests continue to fail when the `connectionTimeout` is reached, even if the passthrough service becomes available afterwards.
 To mitigate this issue, you can try increasing the `connectionTimeout` setting if you think that your passthrough service can recover and become available within the specified connection timeout.
-{{% /notice %}}

 ## Sharing state with other auth steps